 Large Language Models (LLM) such as Open AI's ChatGPT is trained on massive amounts of language data and provide human-like responses to natural language questions.
 It’s a short step from asking a tool a question, to a potential student misuse of these writing tools.

 Instructor Anna Johnson of Oregon’s Mt.
 Hood Community College explains it nicely.

 “A student can feed a test question into ChatGPT and get back a well-written, reasonably accurate paragraph back.
 If one student wrote their own answer to this test question, and another student submitted a ChatGPT-generated answer, their instructor would not consistently be able to tell the difference.”

-Working with administrators and instructors to help them maintain academic integrity has always been a priority at McGraw Hill.
-And so, we took steps to better understand ChatGPT’s impact on academic integrity and gauge how educators are responding to it.
+Working with administrators and instructors to understand the challenges they face in the classroom and help them maintain academic integrity has always been a priority at McGraw Hill.
+We took steps to better understand these natural language AI chatbots' impact on academic integrity and gauge how educators are responding to it.